saylesss88/nix-book/src/flakes/flake_outputs_4.2.md

 }
 ```

-- The first line `{ self, nixpkgs, ... }@ inputs:` defines the functions parameters:
+The first line `{ self, nixpkgs, ... }@ inputs:` defines the functions parameters:
 It's important to understand that within the scope of the `outputs` function
 `nixpkgs` is available at the top-level because we explicitly passed it as an
-  argument but for individual modules outside of this flake the scope is lost
+argument but for individual modules outside this flake the scope is lost,
 and you need to use `inputs.nixpkgs` (or equivalent)

 1. It explicitly names the `self` attribute, making it directly accessible.
    The variadic `...` ellipses part of the function signature is what allows